Jeffery Xiong

-Jeffery Xiong (熊奕韬; born October 30, 2000) is an American chess grandmaster.
+Jeffery Xiong (熊奕韬 (Xióng Yìtāo); born October 30, 2000) is an American chess grandmaster.
 He earned the Grandmaster title in September 2015 at the age of fourteen, the fourth youngest player to qualify in the US.

 Chess career

 Xiong was aged seven when he played in his first tournament, quickly achieving the USCF title of expert on August 22, 2009.
 He was awarded the title FIDE Master a year later at the World Youth Chess Championships, where he was the runner-up to Jason Cao in the U10 category.

 Xiong achieved his norms required for the title International Master by scoring 6/9 points at the 4th Annual Golden State Open in January 2013, 5/9 at the UT Dallas Spring FIDE Open and 5½/9 at the Annual Philadelphia Open, both in March 2013.
 His title was confirmed in 2014, when his FIDE rating reached 2400.

 He achieved the norms for the Grandmaster title by scoring 6/9 points at the Chicago Open in 2014, 6/9 at the UT Dallas Open in November 2014, 7/9 at the Chicago Open in May 2015.

 Xiong came second at the US Junior Closed Chess Championships in July 2015 with a score of 6½/9.
 He won the 7th Saint Louis Grandmaster Invitational 2015 with a score of 7/9.
 He became a Grandmaster in September 2015, the fourth youngest player to qualify for the title in the US, after Abhimanyu Mishra, Awonder Liang, and Samuel Sevian.
 He later received the organizer's wild card invitation to the 2016 US Chess Championship, where he finished 6th out of 12 players, with 1 win, 1 loss, and 9 draws.

 In February 2016 he entered the top ten players in the world under age 20, and a month later he reached a FIDE rating of 2600 for the first time.